 Women who have hepatitis C can safely breastfeed unless their nipples are cracked or bleeding.

-If your child comes into contact with a used needle, use soap and water to wash your child’s skin where the contact happened.
+If your child is accidentally cut or scratched with a used needle, use soap and water to wash your child’s skin where the contact happened.
 Then see your GP.
-The risk of getting hepatitis C from this kind of contact is very low.
+Your GP might do some blood tests.

 Your child should not share toothbrushes, razors or other items that belong to someone who has hepatitis C, because these things might be contaminated with infected blood.

 Hepatitis C prevention measures for teenagers

 If your teenage child is sexually active, they can reduce their risk of getting hepatitis C by using condoms during vaginal or anal sex.
 You can reduce your child’s risk by making sure your child has:

 - accurate information about safe sexual practices

 - access to reliable advice about sexuality and sexual health from a GP or other health professional.

 If your child wants to get a tattoo or body-piercing, you can help them find a safe and professional tattooist or piercer.

 If you’re concerned that your child is using intravenous drugs, you could start by talking to your GP, your child’s school counsellor or other school staff for resources and support options.